Group Bookings

 Managing Your Group

 Navigate to Groups in the sidebar → select your group.
-The Group Booking dashboard shows everything at a glance:
+The Group Booking section shows four summary cards:

 CardWhat It Shows